FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 `wp-dist/`: the contents of this directory should be move into the svn repo for the WordPress plugin that will be published through the WordPress plugins directory.

-`font-awesome-official.zip`: a zip file of the contents of `wp-dist` with path names fixed up.
+`font-awesome.zip`: a zip file of the contents of `wp-dist` with path names fixed up.
 This zip file can be distributed as a download for the WordPress plugin and used for installing the plugin by "upload" in the WordPress admin dashboard.